Updated: Sep 15, 2022

 They might eat your plants entirely (they tend to eat a lot of things in the garden!).

-Solution: You can try using a deer repellent to keep them away from your thyme.
+Solution: You can try using a deer repellent to keep them away from your growing thyme.

 Homemade sprays with garlic powder and cayenne are almost as effective as commercial ones, but they need to be reapplied more often since they wash off with rain more easily.